-Groundfloor vs Fundrise 2023
+Groundfloor vs Fundrise 2024: Which platform is better?

 As people continue to move their money into real estate investments more and more new real estate investing platforms come to market.

-These new platforms are primarily driven through crowdfunding.
 Platforms such as Groundfloor and Fundrise now give individual investors easy access to private residential and commercial real estate investments.

 Groundfloor is Better for:Fundrise is Better for: